-New to Cycle 8 2021, VLBI targets with correlated flux densities < 0.5 Jy on intra-ALMA baselines out to 1 km may be proposed for observation for both Bands 3 and 6 through use of passive array phasing (see Section A.12).
-The suitability of the selected fixed phase calibrator must be justified with regards to its flux density and proximity to the VLBI target (a phase calibrator used in this way is termed a "phasor" to avoid confusion with other phase calibrator target usages).
+VLBI targets with correlated flux densities < 0.5 Jy on intra-ALMA baselines out to 1 km may be proposed for observation in either Bands 3 or 6 through use of passive array phasing (see Section A.12).
+This option is not available for Band 7 VLBI in Cycle 9.
+Passive phasing requires selection of a suitable phase calibrator (termed a 'phasor' to avoid confusion with other phase calibrator target usages) The suitability of the selected fixed phase calibrator must be justified on the basis of its flux density and proximity to the VLBI target.